wjurkowlaniec/indoor-farming/articles/2017-02-07-buying-leds.md

 [picture of actual size]

+The goal is to grow plants you can eat.
+To check how much food you can grow at home at specific space with artificial lighting.

 ## Plants
-I ordered  online seeds of following vegetables and herbs:
+In addition to already growing Dundicut chili I ordered  online seeds of following vegetables and herbs:
 * red basil
 * broccoli
 * Salvia oficinalis